COMMUNITY FOOD STRATEGIES

 Our ten team members’ time on this project equals five full-time staff.

 Providing support and sharing resources – knowledge, time, or finances – has been a continuous request and gift throughout this astounding year.
-Our team evaluated the circumstances and shifted our resources and techniques, while staying true to our values and priorities of centering community and those on the margins.

 ON THE GROUND

-ABC2’s Community Feeding Program
+Block grants supported ABC2’s Community Feeding Program.

-Photo: Youth Ambassadors, Men & Women United for Youth & Families
+Youth Ambassadors, Men & Women United for Youth & Families

 - Prioritize relationship building with and across food councils